mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 6, 2025 (v0.4.62):**
+    -   **Bug Reporter UX Fix:** Restored the visibility of action buttons (Dim, Mark Good/Review) on bug report comments.
+These controls are now always visible instead of only appearing on hover, improving usability.

 -   **Week of September 1, 2025 (v0.4.61):**
     -   **Rank & Leaderboard Logic Overhaul:** Ranks and the main Leaderboard are now calculated based on a user's *total lifetime XP earned from quests*, rather than their current XP balance.
 This provides a more accurate and fair representation of a user's overall progress that isn't affected by spending rewards.
 The Rank Card on the dashboard has been updated to display both current balances and total earned values for clarity.